Options for write_term

 oroctal

 .
 The default is decimal.
+The functionality is covered byinteger_base(Base)

-space_args(Bool) (GP)
+.space_args(Bool) (GP)

 Subsumed byspacing(Atom)